A Compositional Framework for Passive Linear Networks: Circuits of linear resistors

 \section{Circuits of linear resistors}

-In order to let physical intuition lead the way, we begin by specialising to the case of linear resistors.
-In this section we describe how to find the function of a circuit from its form, advocating in particular the perspective of the principle of minimum power.
+In order to let physical intuition lead the way, we begin by considering the case of linear resistors.
+In this section we describe how to find the behavior of a circuit from its physical form, advocating in particular the perspective of the principle of minimum power.
 This allows us to identify the external behavior of a circuit with a so-called Dirichlet form representing the dependence of its power consumption on potentials at its terminals.